indrawijayakusuma/bookShelf/README.md

 - **Retrieve Book:** The API allows users to retrieve information about a specific book by its unique identifier or fetch a list of all books in the bookshelf.
 - **Update Book:** Users can update the information of an existing book, such as modifying the title, author, genre, or publication year.
 - **Delete Book:** The API provides an endpoint to delete a book from the bookshelf based on its unique identifier.
+- **Validation:** Input data is validated to ensure that the required fields are provided.
 - **Error Handling:** The API includes error handling mechanisms to provide meaningful error messages and appropriate HTTP status codes.

 ## Technologies Used